Getting Started with PrintPricePro

 Hardware Cost

-Hardware Cost is treated as a Direct Cost, so Overhead and Profit Margin are correctly applied on top of it.
+Hardware cost is a direct job cost — overhead and profit margin are applied on top of it.

 Calculator > Hardware Cost